sarops/Python/README.md

 # Python
-Python codes in various situations
+Python codes for various situations and tasks.